 About the Department

-All mathematics majors interact with a faculty mentor in a capstone senior seminar project, entailing an expository research project, paper and presentation.
-Several faculty engage in research with undergraduates, as evidenced by the department's history as a location for the Research Experience for undergraduates (REU) program.
+All mathematics majors interact with a faculty mentor in a capstone senior seminar project, entailing an original or expository research project, paper and presentation.
+Several faculty engage in research with undergraduates, as evidenced by the department's history as a location for a Research Experience for Undergraduates (REU) program.

-Faculty are encouraged to publish regularly, and recent publications of members of the department are on display in the 4th-floor atrium of RBN.
+Faculty members also pursue their own research, both independently and jointly, in topics including applied mathematics, C*-algebras, finite dimensional algebras, graph theory, mathematical physics, number theory and combinatorics, and set-theoretic topology.
+The faculty are encouraged to publish regularly, and recent publications of members of the department are on display in the fourth-floor atrium of RBN.